 Drink plenty of water

-for thirst, so drink water when you're tempted to eat between meals.
-Many smokers
+when you're tempted to eat between meals.
+Many smokers associate smoking with caffeine.

 Snack on high-fiber foods

-These include air-popped popcorn, whole-grain crackers and cereals, carrot sticks,
+High-fiber snacks include air-popped popcorn and whole-grain crackers and cereals.

 Use healthy alternatives

-or bread sticks, or low-fat, low-salt pretzels on hand.
-Those are better for your
+sticks, bread sticks, or low-fat, low-salt pretzels on hand.
+Those are better for

 Chew sugarless gum

-Suck on one piece of candy at a time and let it melt slowly.
+or low-calorie hard candies.
+Suck on 1 piece of candy at a time and let it melt slowly.

 Brush your teeth or suck on a breath mint as soon as you're done eating your main

 course.
-Doing so will make you less likely to have dessert.
+This will make you less likely to have dessert.